google/ExoPlayer/hls.md

 Some apps may want to intercept HTTP requests and responses.
-You may want to inject custom request headers, read the server's response headers, modify the requests' URIs, etc. For example, your app may authenticate itself by injecting a custom token in the URIs that access the media segments.
-You can achieve these behaviors by injecting custom [HttpDataSources][] into the `HlsMediaSource` you create.
-The following snippet shows an example of request header injection:
+You may want to inject custom request headers, read the server's response headers, modify the requests' URIs, etc. For example, your app may authenticate itself by injecting a token as a header when requesting the media segments.

+The following example demonstrates how to implement these behaviors by injecting custom [HttpDataSources][] into an `HlsMediaSource`:

 ~~~
 HlsMediaSource hlsMediaSource =